larspensjo/Logonaut/README.md

 ### Prerequisites

-*   .NET 8 SDK
+*   .NET 8 SDK (for building)
+*   .NET 8 Desktop Runtime (for running the compiled application)
-*   Visual Studio or another compatible IDE/editor
+*   Visual Studio or another compatible IDE/editor (optional, for development)

 ### Building & Running